-14th Amendment, 14th Amendment citizen, Alexis de Tocqueville, Be You Sovereign Or Be You Slave?, Consent of the Governed, feudal serfdom, From Sovereign to Serf, Goethe, Jonathan Swift, Natural and legal rights, Roger S. Sayles, Roger Sayles, Roger Sayles Argentina, Roger Sayles' Book, Serfdom, Serfs UP, slave, slavery, Sovereign, United States, United States Constitution
+14th Amendment, 14th Amendment citizen, Alexis de Tocqueville, Be You Sovereign Or Be You Slave?, Consent of the Governed, feudal serfdom, Goethe, Jonathan Swift, Natural and legal rights, Roger S. Sayles, Roger Sayles, Roger Sayles Argentina, Roger Sayles' Book, Serfdom, Serfs UP, slave, slavery, Sovereign, SOVEREIGN TO SERF, United States, United States Constitution

 For in reason, all government, without the consent of the governed, is the very definition of slavery.